 Setting up powerful, resilient event-based microservice systems is incredibly difficult to do correctly.
 Motia builds this foundation for you, providing the necessary resiliency without requiring engineers to worry about the underlying complexity.
 They can instead focus on building workflows, and writing business logic.

 We have 25 years of knowledge about event-based systems and microservices.
 We don't need new ways to connect workflows when we have strong patterns already established.
-Motia leverages this knowledge to build a unified system that joins the functions previously spread across disconnected silos - API servers, background systems, and AI agent frameworks.
+Motia leverages this knowledge to build a unified system that joins the functions previously spread across disconnected silos — API servers, background job processors, cron schedulers, and workflow orchestration engines.

 Motia has been built from the ground up as a highly scalable enterprise solution, solving key problems that other systems miss.
 It addresses the hidden yet critical challenges that emerge as codebases grow, problems that are difficult to grasp without experiencing them firsthand yourself.